the tree shipped very quickly, i love that, it is in good condition considering bare root. in the spring iwill follow up and let you know

 Sugar Maple Tree is a Very Large and Spectacular Tree

 Its origin lies in the forests of North America.
 This species of Maple will not only provide shade to your garden but because of its high tolerance for shade, it is also very well suited for gardens in less sunny areas.
 Though deep green in summer, it's known for the bright mixture of autumn colors during fall.
-The Sugar Maple can become quite tall, reaching heights up to 115 feet tall.
+The Maple can become quite tall, reaching heights up to 115 feet tall.
 The also has a slightly higher growth rate compared to the standard Sugar Maple and is known to be more robust as well, dealing more efficiently with different soils and weather patterns.

 The Sugar Maple Tree is a large deciduous member of the Sapindaceae family.
-Typically reaching maximum heights of between 60 feet and 80 feet tall, the Sugar Maple tree is found in the forests of New England and noted for its considerable longevity.
+Typically reaching maximum heights of between 60 feet and 80 feet tall, the tree is found in the forests of New England and noted for its considerable longevity.
 While the leaves of the tree maintain a solid green color throughout the Summer, the foliage turns bright-yellow and dark-orange during the Fall.